metagenomics/submg/README.md

     - Switch into the directory that you just cloned
 - Run `python -m pip install .`
 - Run `submg-cli download_webin` which will download a compatible version of the `.jar` file for [ENA's Webin-CLI tool](https://github.com/enasequence/webin-cli).
-- Use `submg-gui` to launch a graphic user interface or `submg-cli` to use the command line interface
+- Use `submg-cli` to run the command line interface or `submg-gui` to run the graphic user interface (not recommended for submitting large datasets)

 ## Local Installation - Windows (GUI)
 If you only intend on using the graphic user interface (GUI), you can download a release from 1.0.0 upwards and launch the executable (`submg_win_gui.exe`).